dlccyes/CollegeNotes/docs/software-development/System Design.md

 	- transactions are isolated to each other
 - durability

-Typically a trait of RDBMS, and NoSQL DBs typically don't support it.
+Typically a trait of RDBMS, while NoSQL DBs typically don't support it.

 ### CAP